 14. Be nice to people, and do nice things for them.
 For instance, strike up a conversation with the postman or shopkeeper, invite a neighbor round for tea, visit a friend who is sick, or get involved with a local charity.
-Putting a smile on someone’s face is bound to put a smile on yours.
+Putting a smile on someone’s face is bound to put one on yours.

 15. Get others on board.
 Tell your friends and relatives what you are going through and ask for their advice and support.
 Perhaps they too have similar problems, in which case you might be able to band together and form a support group.
 Don’t be overly shy or reserved: most people do want to help!

 16. Spend more time with those you hold near and dear.
 At the same time, try to enlarge your social circle by making an effort to meet and befriend people.

 17. Avoid people and places that treat you badly or make you feel bad about yourself.
 This could mean being more assertive.
 If assertiveness is a problem for you, ask a health professional about assertiveness training.

 See my related post, The Secret of Self-Esteem

 Neel Burton is author of Growing from Depression, The Meaning of Madness, The Art of Failure: The Anti Self-Help Guide, Hide and Seek: The Psychology of Self-Deception, Heaven and Hell: The Psychology of the Emotions, and other books.